9. Audio Clips, Tempo, and Warping

 9.1.3 Nudging the Tempo

-Although Live can be easily synchronized via Link or to external MIDI devices (see Chapter 29), you may find yourself in situations in which you need to adjust to sources that aren’t locked to one tempo, such as live musicians or turntables.
-As long as your Set’s tempo is basically the same as that of the unsynchronized material, you can use the Nudge buttons to temporarily speed up or slow down Live’s playback to match what you hear.
+Although Live can be easily synchronized via Link or to external MIDI devices (see Chapter 30), you may find yourself in situations in which you need to adjust to sources that aren’t locked to one tempo, such as live musicians or turntables.
+As long as your Set’s tempo is basically the same as that of the unsynchronized material, you can use the Phase Nudge Up/Down buttons to temporarily speed up or slow down Live’s playback to match what you hear.
 As with the Tap button, these buttons are much easier to use when mapped to MIDI controllers.

 9.2 Time-Warping Samples

 Live’s ability to play any sample in sync with a chosen tempo is a unique and important feature.
 In addition, you can “warp“ the rhythmic flow of a piece, changing its “feel,“ or even move notes to other meter positions.

 An audio clip’s warping properties are set in the Sample box (see 8.2), which is a sub-section of the Clip View.

 The most significant control here is the Warp switch, which toggles an audio clip’s warping on or off.
 The Warp section of Live’s Preferences will determine the default warp settings for new clips, but they can always be overridden here on a per-clip basis.